The Top Ten Owners of the Internet

 Although these organizations don’t own the Internet, they work to keep individual networks of the Internet working together.

 You may own your computer.
 You may pay your ISP for Internet access.
 But the infrastructure that actually makes your connection work is owned by companies with which you may have no association.
 The protocols governing your connection are developed and implemented by other organizations that seem to fly under the radar.

-You may have an email account, a log in, password, profile, security question, avatar, handle, screen name, and a signature.
-But if they are all part of program stored on servers on other networks and can only be accessed by paying a fee, are they really yours?
+You may have an email account, a login, password, profile, security question, avatar, handle, screen name, and a signature.
+But if they are all part of the program stored on servers on other networks and can only be accessed by paying a fee, are they really yours?